TheNotorius0/cordova-wheel-selector-plugin-notorious/README.md

 # Cordova wheel selector plugin

+Notorious addition: iOS text won't be truncated if it's too long (but it will create new lines)

 Native wheel selector for Cordova (Android/iOS).

 Can use in Cordova or Ionic (v1 or v2) frameworks, calls native API's so no clunky javascript used.
 Can send in as many *data sets* as needed, the UI will *grow* or *shrink* accordingly (see examples for info).